Navid200/xDrip/docs/How-to-follow.md

 ### 4. Build your own Dexcom app
 If you use the [Build your own Dexcom app](https://docs.google.com/forms/d/e/1FAIpQLScD76G0Y-BlL4tZljaFkjlwuqhT83QlFM5v6ZEfO7gCU98iJQ/viewform?fbzx=2196386787609383750&fbclid=IwAR2aL8Cps1s6W8apUVK-gOqgGpA-McMPJj9Y8emf_P0-_gAsmJs6QwAY-o0) on the same phone as xDrip, you will not need internet access because you will be able to use local broadcast.
 Instructions are [here](./DexcomAppxDrip.md).

+### 5. Companion
+If you use CapAPS or the official Dexcom app as the collector, you can use xDrip on the same phone with no internet access.